nainiayoub/java-notes/README.md

 Correct understanding of class loader is a must to resolve issues like `NoClassDefFoundError` in Java and `java.lang.ClassNotFoundException`, which are related to class loading.

+## Is ‘main’, used for main method, a keyword in Java?